ShinyACash/Disassembler-Python/README.md

 # Python Disassembler (that also tries to decompile)

 This is lowkey a decompiler and static analysis engine for 64-bit ELF binaries, written entirely in Python.
-I made this for my personal use in CTFs and its just that
+I made this for my personal use in CTFs and its just that some decompilers online dont work above 2mb size and the fact that I can literally add my own features into this makes it interesting for me.

 </br>